rballentine25/CEG2350-OS-concept-usage/f24LABS/Lab09/Lab09.md

 ## Part 1 - Game the system

-- Game name:
+- Game name: `ninvaders`
-- How to install:
+- How to install: `sudo apt install ninvaders`
-- Location of game executable:
+- Location of game executable: `/usr/games/ninvaders`
-- How to run game:
+- How to run game: `ninvaders`

 ## Part 2 - Process Control